natesholland/natesholland.github.io/_pages/learning_ruby/data_types.md

 > string.object_id == another_string.object_id # false
  ```

+ For more documentation on Strings click [here](https://ruby-doc.org/core-2.4.0/String.html)
+ and for more on symbols click [here](https://ruby-doc.org/core-2.4.2/Symbol.html).

 ### Set

 In Ruby sets are used a little bit less frequently than the other main datatypes